David0tt/DeepGTAV/Readme.md

 reinforcement learning tasks.

+We used synthetic training data generated with the DeepGTAV framework to good real world object detection performance reported in our paper `Leveraging Synthetic Data in Object Detection onUnmanned Aerial Vehicles` [TODO link].

 # Simple Use
 In the following the steps that are necessary to just export data using DeepGTAV are described.
 In principle DeepGTAV should work with any version of GTAV, if